andyatkinson/andyatkinson.github.io/_posts/2026-08-01-postgresql-18-uuidv7.md

 What ended up working was using the same strategy of retries, but just adding more sophistication with looping and backoffs.

-Claude helped me cook up the PL/pgSQL looping retry function below with these features:
+Claude helped me cook up the PL/pgSQL looping retry function below, I did some testing and was ready to try it.
+It has these features:
 - Try up to 50 times (max attempts is configurable)
 - Add a pause in between retries, with a jittered backoff of 50-250ms